toolbits/GPDSP/README.md

 This is a Digital Signal Processing Library for general purpose use (for example
 audio stream, data sensing, etc...) in C++ application.
 Very tiny implementation enables you to use this library under the small resource environment.
-Very simple to use, normally you have to use only GPDSPNodeRenderer class.
+It is simple to use, normally you have to use only GPDSPNodeRenderer class.
+Now supports generatively constructed filters from external XML files (.gpdsp file).

 GPDSP supports next operations: